 New Anglia Advanced Manufacturing and Engineering (NAAME) and the Cambridge Norwich Tech Corridor (CNTC) have secured funding from New Anglia LEP for a major new project called Engineering Success to support the manufacturing and engineering sector across Norfolk and Suffolk.
 A key component of this project is to develop a mechanism for businesses to share workforce.
+Already interested?
+Please read on and you will be able to register your interest.

 Developing successful engineering and manufacturing clusters across Norfolk and Suffolk is reliant on businesses having access to and retaining skilled workers.